MicrosoftDocs/win32/desktop-src/medfound/supporting-direct3d-11-video-decoding-in-media-foundation.md

     2. Create an empty media sample by calling the [**MFCreateVideoSampleFromSurface**](/windows/desktop/api/evr/nc-evr-mfcreatevideosamplefromsurface) function.
 Set the *pUnkSurface* parameter equal to **NULL**.
 The function returns an [**IMFSample**](/windows/desktop/api/mfobjects/nn-mfobjects-imfsample) pointer.
     3. Call [**IMFSample::AddBuffer**](/windows/desktop/api/mfobjects/nf-mfobjects-imfsample-addbuffer) to add the media buffer to the sample.

-You should destroy all the textures you create at the same time, rather then destroying only some and continuing to use the reminder.
+You should destroy all the textures you create at the same time, rather than destroying only some and continuing to use the reminder.

 ## Decoding